sst/guide/_chapters/configure-secrets-in-seed.md

 title: Configure Secrets in Seed
 lang: en
 date: 2018-03-13 00:00:00
 description: To automate our serverless deployments with Seed, we will need to set our secrets in the Seed console.
-Move the environment variables from your .env.local to the stage we are deploying to.
+Move the environment variables from `sst secrets` to the stage we are deploying to.
 ref: configure-secrets-in-seed
 comments_id: configure-secrets-in-seed/176
 ---

 Before we can make our first deployment, we need to make sure to configure our secret environment variables.
 If you'll recall, we have explicitly [not stored these in our code (or in Git)]({% link _chapters/handling-secrets-in-sst.md %}).
-This means that if somebody else on our team needs to deploy, we'll need to pass the `.env.local` file around.
+This means that if somebody else on our team needs to deploy, we'll need to pass the information around.
 Instead we'll configure [Seed](https://seed.run) to deploy with our secrets for us.

 We are also going to configure Seed to deploy our app to production when we push any changes to the `main` branch.